Ted Williams: U.S. Navy and U.S. Marine Corps

-In January 1942, Williams was drafted into the military, being put into Class 1-A. A friend of Williams suggested that Williams see the advisor of the governor's Selective Service Appeal Agent, since Williams was the sole support of his mother, arguing that Williams should not have been placed in Class 1-A, and said Williams should be reclassified to Class 3-A. Williams was reclassified to 3-A ten days later.
-Afterwards, the public reaction was extremely negative, even though the baseball book Season of '42 states only four All-Stars and one first-line pitcher entered military service during the 1942 season.
+In January 1942, Williams was drafted into the military, being put into Class 1-A. A friend of Williams suggested that Williams see the advisor of the governor's Selective Service Appeal Agent, since Williams was the sole support of his mother, arguing that Williams should not have been placed in Class 1-A, and said that Williams should be reclassified to Class 3-A. Williams was reclassified to 3-A ten days later.
+Afterwards, the public reaction was extremely negative, even though the baseball book Season of '42 states that only four All-Stars and one first-line pitcher entered military service during the 1942 season.
 (Many more MLB players would enter service during the 1943 season.)

 Quaker Oats stopped sponsoring Williams, and Williams, who previously had eaten Quaker products "all the time", never "[ate] one since" the company stopped sponsoring him.
 Despite the trouble with the draft board, Williams had a new salary of $30,000 in 1942.
 In the season, Williams won the Triple Crown, with a .356 batting average, 36 home runs, and 137 RBI in 150 games.
 On May 21, Williams also hit his 100th career home run.
 He was the third Red Sox player to hit 100 home runs with the team, following teammates Jimmie Foxx and Joe Cronin.
 Despite winning the Triple Crown, Williams came in second in the MVP voting, losing to Joe Gordon of the Yankees.
 Williams felt that he should have gotten a "little more consideration" because of winning the Triple Crown, and he thought that "the reason I didn't get more consideration was because of the trouble I had with the draft [boards]".

 Williams joined the Navy Reserve on May 22, 1942, went on active duty in 1943, and was commissioned a second lieutenant in the United States Marine Corps as a naval aviator on May 2, 1944.
 Williams also played on the baseball team in Chapel Hill, North Carolina, along with his Red Sox teammate Johnny Pesky in pre-flight training, after eight weeks in Amherst, Massachusetts, and the Civilian Pilot Training Course.
 While on the baseball team, Williams was sent back to Fenway Park on July 12, 1943, to play on an All-Star team managed by Babe Ruth.
-The newspapers reported that Ruth said when finally meeting Williams, "Hiya, kid.
+The newspapers reported that Ruth, when he finally met Williams, said "Hiya, kid.
 You remind me a lot of myself.
 I love to hit.
 You're one of the most natural ballplayers I've ever seen.
 And if my record is broken, I hope you're the one to do it".
-Williams later said he was "flabbergasted" by the incident, as "after all, it was Babe Ruth".
+Williams later said that he was "flabbergasted" by the incident, as "after all, it was Babe Ruth".
 In the game, Williams hit a 425-foot home run to help give the American League All-Stars a 9–8 win.